azhelle16/Constructors-and-Prototypes/README.md

 	if the attack function returns false then console log you've dodged the monster's attack!

+The user will be asked to continue until the health is less than or equal to 0.

 ### Must Haves for the constructor-2.js

 inquirer package (npm i inquirer)